Dating Tips: How To Escape A Bad Date

 With more and more of us online dating, most first dates are with people we’ve never set eyes upon in real life.

 Meeting someone brand new is exciting, especially if they tick all the right boxes online (learn more about your date using these tips), however, they might not quite be your perfect match when you do meet up.
+They might have thrown some ‘funny’ chat up lines your way, or perhaps you just have nothing in common.
 If you’ve given the date a reasonable chance, but you know it’s just not going to work out this time, follow these simple tips if you find yourself in a date so bad you just have to go.

 1. Put a time limit on your first date